digama0/mm0/mm0-hs/mm1.md

 * `(get-goals)` returns the current goal list, a list of references to goals.
 Some goals may already have been assigned.

 * `(set-goals g1 g2 g3)` sets the goal list to `(g1 g2 g3)`, replacing the current goal list.
 If any of the provided goals are already assigned they are removed from the list.

+* `(set-close-fn f)` sets the "closer" for the current proof to `f`.
+It will be called with no arguments at the end of a `focus` block, and is responsible for reporting all unfinished goals.
+Passing `#undef` instead of a function will reset it to the default closer.

 * `(local-ctx)` returns the list of hypothesis names (`(infer-type)` can be used to get the type of the hypotheses).